Nimisha-Stephen/MH-Care/README.md

 **Project Overview:**

-MH-Care is a web-based application designed to provide mental health support and psychiatric services.
+MH-Care is a demo web-based application designed to provide mental health support and psychiatric services.
 The application allows users to manage patient information, book appointments, and access various mental health resources.
 It is built using PHP for the backend, MySQL for the database, and HTML/CSS with Bootstrap for the frontend.

 **Features:**